How Many Weeks Does Baby Brain Develop

 During weeks nine through twelve, your baby’s brain is developing at an incredible rate.
 The cerebral cortex, which is responsible for many of the brain’s functions, is starting to form.
 The cerebral cortex is the outer layer of the brain, and it’s what gives the brain its distinct shape.
 The brain is also starting to develop the different lobes, which will eventually be responsible for different functions such as language and memory.

-Read Also How Do Babies Develop Speech?
+Read Also Can Babies Develop Their Genital Organs Late?

 Week 13-16